chenjd/chenjd.github.io/_posts/2019-07-22-Unity-ARFoundation-CoreML.md

 #### Import mlmodel

-Add the HandModel to your Xcode project, then it will generate Objective-C model class automatically.
-But I want the mlmodel to be generated a Swift class.
+Add the HandModel to our Xcode project, then it will generate an Objective-C model class automatically.
+But I want the mlmodel to generate a Swift class.
 We can set it at **Build Settings/CoreML Model Compiler - Code Generation Language** from Auto to Swift.

-The we get a gutomatically generated Swift model class called HandModel.
+Then we get an automatically generated Swift model class called HandModel.
 ![](/img/2019-07-23/handmodel.png)
 Of course, if you don't want to add it manually, you can also add it automatically through a build post processing script in Unity.

 #### How to get the ARFrame ptr from AR Foundation